 There is a charge for RMI course, but there is NO CHARGE for the scenario sessions.

 All RMI classroom sessions will be held at the Seattle Mountaineers Program Center in Magnuson Park.
-Directions can be found on the Mountaineers website in the Contact Us section.
+Directions can be found on the Mountaineers website.

 Scenario sessions are held at two places.
 You can choose whichever is convenient.
 The "Seattle" Scenario sessions are at the Mountaineer Program Center.
 The "Everett" scenario sessions are at the Snohomish County Search and Rescue facility, located in Snohomish at Taylor's Landing.